Sybrid203/Ethical-Hacking/Information Gathering/Information Gathering.md

 With this wonderful tool, it is possible to execute Passive recon on some organization.
 In the examples of the [udemy.com](http://udemy.com) course, taught by Heath Adams, he uses tesla.com.

-For the sake of not wasting my free searches, I took a few screenshots that would help illustrate this tool as best as possible.
+For the sake of not wasting my free searches, I took a screenshot:

 ![Information%20Gathering%2030dc013403604ebca3df4b78680bdac1/Untitled.png](Information%20Gathering%2030dc013403604ebca3df4b78680bdac1/Untitled.png)